fsfkellner/NRGG/README.md

 # NRGG
-A Module full of functions and classes that are specific to the Northern Region Geospatial Group's work and analysis
+A Package of modules, classes and functions that are specific to the Northern Region Geospatial Group's work and analysis